Start Mule by running

 second are both Mule application folders in

-We recommend that you not delete the application folder directly, but rather an application’s anchor file only.
-This:
+Don’t delete the application folder directly, but rather delete an app’s anchor file only:

 Prevents any interference from the hot-deployment layer and doesn’t leave room for concurrent conflicting actions.